SouthGreenPlatform/trainings/_pages/annotation/MAKER/StructuralAnnotation_mtp.md

 ## Prepare the input data

-No need to re-compute the mapping/alignment of the different lines of evidence.
+No need to re-compute the mapping/alignment of the different lines of evidence (Here the proteins).
 Indeed, this time consuming task has already been performed during the previous round of annotation (evidence based).
-So, we will use the corresponding gff files previously produced by MAKER.

-Link the gff files you want to use into your folder:

- - repeatmasker.gff (already present)
- - genome.fa (already present)
- - est2genome.gff (already present)
- - protein2genome.gff

-{% highlight bash %}
-ln -s maker_output_processed_evidence/gff_by_type/protein2genome.gff
-{% endhighlight %}
+While running from the same folder nothing has to be done, MAKER will retrieve automatically those information.
+In real world you could prefer to launch this second run of annotation in another folder, in such case you have to use protein2genome.gff file from the processed output folder.

 This time, we do specify a reference species to be used by augustus, which will enable ab-initio gene finding.
 To see which species have already a hmm profile included in augustus launch: